HOME > COOKIES

 COOKS IN: 35 minutes

-- Preheat the oven to 160°C (320°F).
-Spread hazelnuts on a baking tray and toast for 7-8 minutes until lightly browned and fragrant.
+- Preheat the oven to 160°C/320°F. Spread hazelnuts on a baking sheet and toast for 7-8 minutes until lightly browned and fragrant.
 Remove from the oven and place nuts in a clean tea towel and gently rub together until the skin comes off partially.
 Once cooled, coarsely chop the hazelnuts on a cutting board.
 Set aside.

-- In one bowl combine plain flour, hazelnut flour, cocoa powder, baking powder and salt.
+- Combine together plain flour, hazelnut flour, cocoa powder, baking powder and salt in one bowl.

-- In a large bowl whisk together demerara sugar, melted butter, egg yolk, vanilla bean paste and finely grated citrus zest.
+- Whisk together melted butter, demerara sugar, egg yolk, vanilla bean paste and finely grated citrus zest in another bowl.

-- Gradually fold dry ingredients into the wet ingredients stirring with silicon spatula just until combined.
-Add chocolate chunks and chopped hazelnuts until everything mixed.
-Keep the dough in the fridge for about 30 minutes.
+- Gradually add dry ingredients into the wet ingredients stirring with silicon spatula just until combined.
+Add chocolate chunks and chopped hazelnuts and stir to combine.
+Place the dough in the fridge for about 30 minutes.

-- Using a tablespoon scoop the dough into balls of the size of large walnut and arrange them on a baking tray, leaving 2 - 3 cm between each ball.
+- Using a tablespoon scoop the dough into balls of the size of large walnut and arrange them on a baking sheet, leaving some space in between.
 Press some extra chocolate chunks and pieces of hazelnuts on the top for better look.

 - Bake in the oven for 7-8 minutes or until the edges are set and the tops are dark and shiny.
-Remove from the oven and allow cookies to cool on the baking tray for 3 minutes before transferring to a wire rack to cool completely.
+Remove from the oven and allow cookies to cool on the baking sheet for a few minutes before transferring to a wire rack to cool completely.